w4jbm/GW-R6501Q-SBC/README.md

 # GW_R6501Q_SBC
-Work related to Glitch Works R6501Q SBC Kit
+Work related to Glitch Works R6501Q SBC Kit.
+The R6501Q is from the 6502 family, but has I/O and memory built in to Page Zero.
+The stack is also located in Page Zero, so things get cozy in terms of finding space to port some software over.

 ## ROM Routies
 Several of the routines in the eWoz monitor are useful when called from your own program.